Curriculum Intent Statement

 We have developed three curriculum drivers that shape our curriculum, bringing about the aims and values of our school, and to respond to the particular needs of our community;

+Possibilities – which helps pupils to build aspirations and know available possibilities for their future lives.
+Initiative – which enables children to make decisions and take the lead in their learning.
 Diversity – to enable our children to see different viewpoints, and know that people have different ideas and beliefs and that this is ok.

 Cultural capital is ‘the essential knowledge that pupils need to be educated citizens, introducing them to the best that has been thought and said and helping to engender an appreciation of human creativity and achievement’ (National Curriculum).
 Cultural capital is the background knowledge of the world children need to infer meaning from what they read.
 It includes vocabulary, which we systematically introduce through our curriculum.
 This, in turn, helps pupils to express themselves in an increasingly mature way.
+At Mereside, powerful subject knowledge is key to our success and we ensure our pupils gain cultural capital through our well-planned, broad and rich curriculum.
+This works alongside our personal development offer which gives opportunities to build character and develop informed opinions alongside vital knowledge around health, well-being and relationships.
+We plan our cultural capital through the breadth of our curriculum around what is required, what is implicit in the requirements and our local needs.
+At Mereside we also pride ourselves on our Entitlement Curriculum which incorporates the Royal Shakespeare Company, numerous trips to the theatre, museums and art galleries, visiting musicians etc whilst all children have the opportunity to learn a musical instrument through their time here at Mereside.
+Alongside this we have also been awarded a Music Mark, Rainbow Flag award and Anti-Bullying award.

 A coherently planned academic curriculum that is underpinned by our three drivers that sets out: